CWC Ambassador Newsletter Spring 2019

 I came to CWC because it is a very friendly and inviting college.”

 Dayne grew up in Riverton where he has enjoyed riding horses and playing soccer.
-He is currently serving as a state officer for the Wyoming FFA Association.
+In 2018-19 he served as a state officer for the Wyoming FFA Association.
 He is an outgoing person who is full of energy and loves meeting new people.
 He is excited to be a student ambassador so he can give back to the community in which he grew up.